Actindo-AG/Documentation/DataHub/Integration/02_ManageAttributeSets.md

 ### Change the required attributes in the set

 The product completeness is calculated depending on the required attributes within an attribute set.
+Entities can be saved even if not all *required* attributes are filled out.
 You can define whether an attribute should be required or not.
 Note that inherited attributes can only be changed in the origin attribute set and the required status is also inherited to the linked attribute sets.
 All required attributes are marked with a *(required)* indication in the product view.
 Be aware that the activation or deactivation of languages affects the completeness calculation.

 #### Prerequisites